Friday, 14 August 2020

 Femicide and rape of women remains both endemic and epidemic.

-upwards of 5 million newborns and as many again of other kids under the age of 5 die from easily preventable causes.
+Upwards of 1 million newborns and as many as 5 million other kids under the age of 5 die from easily preventable causes.

 Untold numbers of foetuses are aborted, and neonates are killed, because they are biologically female.